 - Generating the enterprise master GPG key pair

 - Having an authorized SendSafely enterprise admin send the public key to our support staff using their SendSafely account.

 The following steps can be used to generate a designated public/private key pair that will be used as the master key.
 Only the public key is provided to SendSafely, the private key is managed by your organization and is never provided to SendSafely.

-Alternatively, the enterprise master key can be generated using a GPG utility (we recommend GPG Keychain from https://gpgtools.org), or can be generated manually using GPG from the command line as outlined below.
+- For MAC users, the enterprise master key can be generated using a GPG utility (we recommend GPG Keychain from https://gpgtools.org), or can be generated manually using GPG from the command line (see below).

 1. Generate a new key pair